Max Cleland dies; senator and veteran lost limbs in Vietnam

 Cleland was a U.S. Army captain in Vietnam when he lost an arm and two legs while picking up a fallen grenade in 1968.
 For years, Cleland blamed himself for dropping the grenade, but he learned in 1999 that another soldier had dropped it.

 Cleland’s loss in the Senate generated enduring controversy after the Chambliss campaign aired a commercial that displayed images of Osama bin Laden and Saddam Hussein and questioned Cleland’s commitment to defense and Homeland Security.
-Sen. John McClain was among those who condemned the move by his fellow Republican.
+Sen. John McCain was among those who condemned the move by his fellow Republican.

-Cleland also led the United States Veterans Administration, appointed in 1977 by then-President Jimmy Carter and holding the post until 1981.
+Cleland also led the United States Veterans Administration, appointed in 1977 by President Jimmy Carter and holding the post until 1981.
 Cleland served in the Georgia Senate from 1971-1975 and was Georgia’s Secretary of State from 1983 until 1996.

+“Max Cleland was one of the most remarkable persons I have ever met in my life,” Former Georgia governor and fellow Democrat Roy Barnes said.
+“His sacrifice and service will long be remembered as best of what it is to be a Georgian and an American.
+I will miss his laughter and good cheer; his optimism in the face of tragedy and his courage to persevere.”

 A native of Lithonia, Cleland suffered grievous injuries on April 8, 1968, near Khe Sanh, as he reached for the grenade he thought had fallen from his belt when he jumped from a helicopter.